-- A preliminary budget for the ensuring year is prepared by the fire chief prior to December 31 of each year and is made available for public inspection at least fifteen days prior to the beginning of each fiscal year. - 2.
-After completion of all action necessary to finalize and implement the budget, the budget is adopted through passage of a resolution. - 3.
-All budgetary appropriations lapse at the end of each fiscal year.

-- 4. The budget is established and controlled by the board of commissioners at the object level of expenditure.
-All changes in the budget must be approved by the board. - The budget is adopted on a cash basis for all funds.
-The original budget was amended one time during 2024.
-The amendments are reflected in the budgetary comparisons included in the accompanying financial statements.
+- A preliminary budget for the ensuing year is prepared by the Fire Chief and Officers of the District prior to December 31 of each year and is made available for public inspection at least fifteen days prior to the beginning of each fiscal year. - After completion of all action necessary to finalize and implement the budget, the budget is adopted by the Board of Commissioners. - 3.
+All budgetary appropriations lapse at the end of each fiscal year. - The budget is established and controlled by the board of commissioners at the object level of expenditure.
+All changes in the budget must be approved by the board. - 5.
+The budget is adopted on a cash basis for the general fund.
+There were no amendments to the 2024 budget, which are reflected in the accompanying budgetary comparison schedule.

-G. Cash, Cash Equivalents, and Investments
+F. Cash, Cash Equivalents, and Investments

 Cash includes amounts in petty cash, interest-bearing demand deposits, and money market accounts.

-Cash and cash equivalents include amounts in time deposits and those investments with original maturities of 90 days or less.
-Under state law, the district may deposit funds in demand deposits, interest-bearing demand deposits, or money market accounts with state banks organized under Louisiana law or any other state of the United States, or under the laws of the United States.
+Cash equivalents include amounts in time deposits and those investments with original maturities of 90 days or less.
+Under state law, the District may deposit funds in demand deposits, interest-bearing demand deposits, or money market accounts with state banks organized under Louisiana law or any other state of the United States, or under the laws of the United States.